 When is Holy Week?

 The date fluctuate between March and April depending on the year as it depends on the lunar calendar.
 The brotherhoods of Semana Santa carry heavy altars, or Pasos, depicting images from the passion of Jesus Christ or His Mother Mary, from Palm Sunday through Easter Sunday.
-The dates for each year can be found on our Events Page.

 What is Holy Week in Seville?